The Sample Complexity of Online Reinforcement Learning: A Multi-model Perspective: Summary of the analysis

-for a constant $L_\mathrm{u}$ and for all $x\in \mathbb{R}^{d_\mathrm{x}}$, where $u=\mu(x)+n_\mathrm{u}$, $n\diid \mathcal{N}(0,\sigma^2I)$, $n_\mathrm{u}\diid\mathcal{N}(0,\sigma_\mathrm{u}^2I)$, and the expectation is taken over $n$ and $n_\mathrm{u}$. \end{assumption} The rationale behind Ass.~\ref{ass:bellman1} is the following: From a dynamic programming point of view computing an optimal policy $\mu$ requires solving a corresponding infinite-horizon average-cost-per-stage problem.
-In general, a corresponding Bellman equation and cost-to-go function might not exist, as for example discussed in \citep[][Ch.~5]{bertsekas2017dynamic}.
+for a constant $L_\mathrm{u}$ and for all $x\in \mathbb{R}^{d_\mathrm{x}}$, where $u=\mu(x)+n_\mathrm{u}$, $n\diid \mathcal{N}(0,\sigma^2I)$, $n_\mathrm{u}\diid\mathcal{N}(0,\sigma_\mathrm{u}^2I)$, and the expectation is taken over $n$ and $n_\mathrm{u}$. \end{assumption} Ass.~\ref{ass:bellman1} is met for linear dynamical systems \citep{abeille2020efficient,abbasi2011regret,simchowitz2020naive,dean2018regret} and nonlinear dynamical systems under dissipation assumptions \citep[][Ch.~5]{khalil}, e.g., \cite{boffi2021regret,li2023online}.
+The rationale behind Ass.~\ref{ass:bellman1} is the following: From a dynamic programming point of view computing an optimal policy $\mu$ requires solving a corresponding infinite-horizon average-cost-per-stage problem.
+In general, a corresponding Bellman equation and cost-to-go function might not exist, as for example discussed in \cite{bertsekas2017dynamic}, Ch.~5.
 The formulation via Ass.~\ref{ass:bellman1} circumvents these technical difficulties, due to the fact that $\gamma$ is not required to correspond to the optimal infinite-horizon average cost.
-Indeed, from a control-theoretic point of view Ass.~\ref{ass:bellman1} characterizes a notion of dissipation \cite{willems2007dissipative}, where $V$ represents a storage function and $-l(x,u)+\gamma$ the supply rate (for $\sigma_\mathrm{u}=0$).
+Indeed, from a control-theoretic point of view Ass.~\ref{ass:bellman1} characterizes a notion of dissipation \citep{willems2007dissipative}, where $V$ represents a storage function and $-l(x,u)+\gamma$ the supply rate (for $\sigma_\mathrm{u}=0$).
 Moreover, if a Bellman equation \citep[][Prop.~5.5.1]{bertsekas2017dynamic} and corresponding cost-to-go function exist for the dynamics $f$, then Ass.~\ref{ass:bellman1} is clearly satisfied for the corresponding cost-to-go function (for $\sigma_\mathrm{u}=0$).
 The additional term $d_\text{u} L_\text{u} \sigma_\text{u}^2$ captures the influence of the excitation $n_\text{u}$ and is without loss of generality, since for any smooth function $\xi:\mathbb{R}^{d_\text{u}} \rightarrow \mathbb{R}$ the following applies